jecki/logicConverter/Parsing_the_Principia.md

 Introduction
 ------------

 When editing historical text from the fields of mathematics or formal logic, there sometimes arises the question of how to represent formulae that are written in a notation that is not commonly used, anymore.
-The simplest approach would, of course, to represent the formulae as is and leave the work to figure out the notation to the reader - the only question being whether your typesetting system supports these formulae.
+The simplest approach would, of course, to represent the formulae as is and leave the work to figure out the notation to the reader, the only question being whether your typesetting system supports these formulae.

 However, readers might appreciate if the formulae are (also) presented in modern notation.
 And if you think of digital editions, it might ultimately be desirable to translate the historical formulae in a machine-readable format so that they can be processed by arbitrary computer systems, most notably proof assistants or computer algebra systems.